aszingarellisweet/jekyll-now/work.md

 "Grant and Proposal Writing."
 (National Network of Libraries of Medicine - Midatlantic Region webinar series)

 "Using Book Art to Cultivate and Engage Library Supporters."
 (ArLiS/NA webinar)
-### 2012
-"Volunteers Creating Change."
-(NYC Citizen Corps Disaster Volunteer Conference)

-"Innovation in Service."
-(New York Cares Leadership Conference)

-"Be Smart About Your Nonprofit's Finances."
-(Emerging Leaders in New York Arts workshop)